wangy319/ROB535-Tean13-Final-Project/README.md

 ### Option 2:

-To save the effort of downloading and install the packages, we suggest you to open the jupyter notebook (.ipynb) file using [Google Colab](https://colab.research.google.com/?utm_source=scs-index), by opening the file ["Vehicle_Classification_Team_13_submission.ipynb"](https://github.com/wangy319/ROB535-Tean13-Final-Project/blob/main/Vehicle_Classification_Team_13_submission.ipynb) on github and click on "Open in Colab" button on the top-left of the file.
+To save the effort of downloading and installing the packages, we suggest you to open the jupyter notebook (.ipynb) file using [Google Colab](https://colab.research.google.com/?utm_source=scs-index), by opening the file ["Vehicle_Classification_Team_13_submission.ipynb"](https://github.com/wangy319/ROB535-Tean13-Final-Project/blob/main/Vehicle_Classification_Team_13_submission.ipynb) on github and click on "Open in Colab" button on the top-left of the file.
 Follow the instructions specified in the document to setup the connection to Drive and play around with the project code.
 A GPU session is suggested to improve the training and evaluation speed of the model.

 ## Code Explanation